How To Get Started With Your Own Notes

 Before any notes features can be used, the app needs to be given a folder on disk to store notes in.
 You can choose an existing folder or create a new one.
 It's best not to store any other files in the folder that you choose.

-2. Click the “Choose notes save location…” link
+2. Click the “Choose or change notes save location…” link

 3. Browse to the location that you would like to store notes in, and click the “New folder” button at the top.
 Enter a name for your new folder, for example “Bible Reader Notes”.
 Double-click or double-tap that new folder to select it and open it.